ckjeldgaard/notes/docs/google-cloud-architect/case-studies/ehr-healthcare.md

 - Migrate MSSQL -> Cloud Spanner
 - Migrate legacy API's in containers -> Migrate for Anthos and GKE
 - Move on-prem website to GCE + Cloud Armor and HTTP(S) load balancer to address DDoS issues
+- In order to ensure personal data doesn't leave a certain region in Cloud Storage: Use **Virtual Private Network Service Controls**, and create a **service perimeter** around the Cloud Storage resources.